loanthanhhoang/MINI-PROJECTS/Starfield Text/README.md

  ### Generative Text

 I came across a tutorial by Dan Shiffman about drawing a starfield with Processing and I really liked it.
-However, I wanted to make it more "texty" by replacing the stars with my name first but I ended up making it a little more challenging by turning the stars into random chracter.
+However, I wanted to make it more "texty" by replacing the stars with my name first but I ended up making it a little more challenging by turning the stars into random character.

 Youtube Instruction Link: https://www.youtube.com/watch?v=17WoOqgXsRM